 Following a comprehensive review of the United Nations Global Compact’s governance during 2004–2005, a new governance framework was adopted in August 2005.
-In keeping with the Global Compact’s voluntary and network-based character, the governance framework (download the current Global Compact Governance Framework or the 2008 Governance Update) is light, non-bureaucratic and designed to foster greater involvement in, and ownership of, the initiative by participants and other stakeholders themselves.
-In November 2008, the Global Compact Donor Group adopted its own Terms of Reference.
+In keeping with the Global Compact’s voluntary and network-based character, the governance framework is light, non-bureaucratic and designed to foster greater involvement in, and ownership of, the initiative by participants and other stakeholders themselves.
+In November 2008, the Global Compact Donor Group adopted its own Terms of Reference, which was revised in November 2013.
+As a part of this revision the Donor Group was renamed the Government Group.
 Governance functions are shared by seven entities, each with differentiated tasks within a multi-centric framework:

 The role of each entity in the governance framework is as follows: